ShaneBurkhart/SparkSchoolCourses/_posts/2016-12-7-twitter-clone-5-2.md

 What if our query doesn't return a tweet?
 If we don't find a tweet, it doesn't make sense to render a edit tweet page since there is nothing to edit.
 So in that case, we want to also redirect to the homepage.

-We don't need to create a new “if” statement since the one we have does what we want for no tweet as well.
-Let's do that with the “or” operator.
+We don't need to create a new "if" statement since the one we have does what we want for no tweet as well.
+Let's do that with the "or" operator.

 ```javascript
 // app.js